Better support for gig workers to be looked into, says DPM Heng

-The pandemic has drawn attention to the substantial number of self-employed people in Singapore, and the authorities will continue to look into how they can be better supported, Deputy Prime Minister Heng Swee Keat said yesterday.
+SINGAPORE - The pandemic has drawn attention to the substantial number of self-employed people in Singapore, and the authorities will continue to look into how they can be better supported, Deputy Prime Minister Heng Swee Keat said on Tuesday (Feb 23).

+This diverse group may include those taking on gig jobs like food delivery temporarily, and those who take on such jobs on a part-time basis, Mr Heng noted.

 "It was only after the pandemic that we realised that there were so many self-employed workers... so we will further investigate how we can assist the self-employed, Mr Heng said in Mandarin.